Common Mistakes in Clothing Production

 5. Too large initial order

-The temptation is great to place a large order right away, as it reduces the unit price.
+The temptation is great to place a large order right away, as it lowers the unit price.
 However, a large order also increases the risk if the product does not sell well or if there is something wrong with the quality.

 Start small.
 A sold-out small order is much more valuable than a large order that remains unsold.
 You can read more about the difference between small runs and bulk in our article small run vs bulk production.